Skip to main content

 2. Rule Out Emergency Situations:

-• In emergencies, seek care from a hospital or emergency medical
+• In emergencies, seek care from a hospital or emergency medical provider to ensure there are no underlying issues such as fractures, infections, or neurological concerns that require urgent intervention.

 3. Research Osteopathy: